Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/deploying.rst

 Before you start, make sure you completed the previous parts of the tutorial and have a running testnet node that has caught up to the head of the blockchain and an account with some CCD setup.

-Building a wasm module
+Building a Wasm module
 ======================

-You have already built a wasm module from your piggy bank smart contract in a :ref:`previous part<cargo-concordium-build>` of this tutorial.
+You have already built a Wasm module from your piggy bank smart contract in a :ref:`previous part<cargo-concordium-build>` of this tutorial.

 Repeat this step since you might have done some changes to the smart contract code in :ref:`part 2<piggy-bank-testing>` of this tutorial.
-Go to the folder where you saved your piggy bank smart contract and use ``cargo concordium build`` to create a wasm module.
+Go to the folder where you saved your piggy bank smart contract and use ``cargo concordium build`` to create a Wasm module.

 .. code-block:: console